 Just as CPR helps you assist an individual having a heart attack — even with no clinical training — Mental Health First Aid helps you assist someone experiencing a mental health related crisis.

-Mental Health First Aid will be offered virtually during the Fall 2020 semester.
+Mental Health First Aid will be offered virtually during the Spring 2021 semester.

-- 2 hour self-paced course to be completed before the virtual instructor led course
+- Two-hour self-paced course to be completed before the virtual instructor led course

 - Overview of mental health concerns like depression and mood disorders, anxiety disorders, trauma, psychosis and substance use disorders